-- ✓ Explain any health or safety hazard you see with fellow workers, occupants, and building operators, and discuss how to mitigate the hazard. - ✓ Suggest contacting specialists to mitigate particular hazards if appropriate. - ✓ Explain equipment operation and maintenance (O&M). - Provide an O&M procedures manuals and manufacturers' equipment specifications.
-Encourage occupants or staff to store important documents in a safe and obvious location. - ✓ Instruct occupants or staff to remove combustible materials from near ignition sources. - ✓ Inform occupants and staff about smoke alarms, carbon monoxide (CO) alarms, and combination alarms, and explain their functioning. - ✓ Suggest that occupants or staff remove or isolate indoor air quality hazards such as pesticides, petroleum products, and solvents.
+- ✓ Explain any health or safety hazard you see with fellow workers, occupants, and building operators, and discuss how to mitigate the hazard. - ✓ Suggest contacting specialists to mitigate particular hazards if appropriate. - ✓ Explain equipment operation and maintenance (O&M). - ✓ Provide an O&M procedures manuals and manufacturers' equipment specifications.
+Encourage occupants or staff to store important documents in a safe and obvious location. - ✓ Instruct occupants or staff to remove combustible materials from near ignition sources. - ✓ Inform occupants and staff about smoke alarms, carbon monoxide (CO) alarms, and combination alarms, and explain their functioning. - ✓ Suggest that occupants or staff remove or isolate indoor air quality hazards such as pesticides, petroleum products, and solvents. - ✓ For complex mechanical systems in multifamily buildings, provide signs to inform occupants and building operators about operations, maintenance, and emergency procedures.